Please ensure Javascript is enabled for purposes of website accessibility

 Companies House introduced the ID verification process to enhance transparency, reduce fraud, and ensure only accurate information is held at the public register.
 The process aims to verify the identities of company directors, PSCs, LLP members, and third parties, thereby curbing the loopholes that criminals exploited under the previous system.

-ID checks with Companies House ensures that only real individuals are setting up and controlling the company, thereby preventing fraudulent activities such as money laundering.
+ID checks with Companies House ensure that only real individuals are setting up and controlling the company, thereby preventing fraudulent activities such as money laundering.
 Companies House can filter out suspicious individuals before a company is incorporated.

 The timeline includes: